 You can find how to get in touch with me in my About Page and more details on my books in the Books page.
 And two of my books, the first one in the series, Angelic Business 1.
 Pink Matters, and Escaping Psychiatry.
 Beginnings are FREE.
 You can check the free books page or the books page for links.
 My friend Lourdes did the cover and I think is totally gorgeous.

 As I’m lucky enough to speak Spanish and English (and read and write) fluently I was determined from the beginning to publish my books in both languages.
 Now that I understand better what it means to self-publish, I know it’s fundamental to reach as wide an audience as possible, and to remain in charge of all facets of the creation and distribution of your books.
 My vision is that all authors should have access to seeing their books made available to as large an audience as possible, without having to give their rights to others or compromise in quality and overall control.

 If you are interested in getting your books or stories translated to Spanish, feel free to contact me through any of the links or leave your details in the page ‘Contact Me’.
-From January 2015 my rate is $40 per 1000 words (the price would include book description, reviews, tweets and a promo post of the finished work once published, not part of the word count).
+From January 2015 my rate is $40 per 1000 words (the price would include book description, reviews, tweets, and a promo post of the finished work once published, not part of the word count).
 Included in the price there is also a review/correction by an editor I have used for my own books of the finished translation.
 Rates can be negotiated if we discuss a series of works.
 And I’m also offering shorter promo pieces too, like translations of biographies, book descriptions, Facebook or other promo posts, Tweets, features, and revisions/corrections of translations by others, at affordable prices.
 Just ask me and I’ll come up with a quote.
 (And once you’ve worked with me once, if you’re happy, I’ll always offer a discount).